From procedure to running workflow in 48 hours.

 4. Hours 26–40

-Configuration, change history, tests, and review records compile into validation evidence as part of the build.
-Not a project afterwards.
+Configuration, change history, tests, traceability, and review records compile into a validation pack as part of the build.
+Not as a project after the build.

 5. Hours 40–48